Nasina7/puyodisasm/README.md

 # Puyo Puyo 1 Megadrive/Genesis Disassembly
-This is a WIP Disassembly for Puyo Puyo 1 on the Megadrive/Genesis
+This is a WIP Disassembly of Puyo Puyo 1 for the Megadrive/Genesis
 I'm still quite new to game disassembly so suggestions, pull requests, and the like are all welcome!
-## Todo:
+## Building
-- Document the Game Code
+	Download the Repo from github and run build.bat.
+This will build the rom and place it in the repo as puyobuilt.bin
+## Todo (In order of priority):
-- Make the disassembly shiftable
+- Make the Game Shiftable
-- Split the game data into multiple files
+- Document all of the game data
+- Convert Binary ASM includes into binary includes
+- Store Art Data in the repo as uncompressed, and compress the files on build
+- Document Game Code
-- Etc...
+- Decompile Sound Driver